 For general information about undergraduate courses and programs offered by the Department of French, please send an e-mail message to our departmental secretary, Mme Nehad Ghaly at: firstname.lastname@example.org.
 You may also call the main office at: 416-926-2302.
-Please ensure that you leave your full name, the reason for your call and a call back number.
+Please ensure that you leave your full name, student number, the reason for your call and a call back number.

 Course Enrollment and Program Registration

 Due to the Covid-19 crisis and until further notice, all queries regarding course enrollment and program registration must be submitted in writing to Ms L. Lamisong at: email@example.com.